Salzman International Illustration Agency

 An illustration by Mariaelena Caputi of a ballon-shaped sticker.

-An illustration by Mariaelena Caputi of a gray cloud thundering lightning bolts of dollars and yuan.
+An illustration by Mariaelena Caputi of a grey cloud thundering lightning bolts of dollars and yuan.

 An illustration by Mariaelena Caputi of a teenager who escapes the rules.